 - Upper Manhattan: Upper Manhattan starts in Central Park and finishes in 96th Street.
 The western part also includes Columbia University and the Cathedral of Saint John the Divine.

 - Harlem: This area begins after Upper Manhattan and finishes on 155th Street.
 Its most famous street is 125th Street, where you will find the Apollo Theatre.

 - Washington Heights: This area is found in the northern part of the island (220th Street).
 It is named after Fort Washington, a fort built during the eighteenth century to protect the area from the British.

 Top Attractions in Manhattan

-Ninety per cent of the most popular attractions are found in Manhattan and on the island.
-Most of what is to be seen can be found in Midtown, north of 31st Street.
-In Manhattan you will find the unequalled Empire State Building, the Rockefeller Center, the surprising Chrysler Building, the fascinating Times Square, the controversial MoMA, and other top attractions.
+Ninety percent of the most popular attractions are found in Manhattan and on the island.
+All the life of the borough cis concentrated in the area known as Midtown, north of 31st Street.
+In Manhattan, you will find the unequaled Empire State Building, the Rockefeller Center, the surprising Chrysler Building, the fascinating Times Square, the controversial MoMA, and other top attractions.